Where No One Has Gone Before: Plot

 While Kosinski, his assistant, and the engineering crew work on how to reverse the process, the rest of the crew start to experience lifelike visions of their past, an effect of the strange space around them.
 After experiencing his own vision of his mother (Herta Ware), Picard surmises they have arrived at the theoretical Outer Rim, one of the oldest parts of the universe, and issues a Red Alert to wake the crew from their visions.
-Picard learns from Riker that Kosinski had nothing to do with the warp jumps, but instead it was the result of his alien assistant who has taken ill and moved to Sickbay.
+Picard learns from Riker that Kosinski had nothing to do with the warp jumps, but instead it was the result of his alien assistant, who has taken ill and moved to Sickbay.
 Dr. Crusher (Gates McFadden) cannot determine the alien's biology and is unable to treat him.
 When Picard arrives, the alien explains he is able to channel pure thought into reality.
 He brought humans to the Outer Rim, which bestows similar effects on anyone within it, to see if they were ready to experience that.
-The Traveler, speaking privately to Picard, reveals that he travels looking for prodigies in science such as Wesley, and that Picard should nurture him.
-Returning to engineering, the Traveler asks Wesley to help assist him in returning the Enterprise to known space.
+The Traveler, speaking privately to Picard, reveals that he travels looking for prodigies in science, such as Wesley, and that Picard should nurture him.
+Returning to engineering, the Traveler asks Wesley to help him return the Enterprise to known space.
 As they concentrate and start returning the ship to home, the Traveler completely phases out and disappears.
 The Enterprise suddenly stops, and the crew is relieved to find themselves at the same location before their first warp jump in Federation space.
 After the incident, Picard promotes Wesley to an acting ensign on the Enterprise for his performance.